multiscale-cosim/TVB-NEST/README.md

-# TVB-NEST PAPER TIMER
+# TVB-NEST PAPER
-EBRAINS The Virtual Brain - NEST co-simulation with timer
+EBRAINS The Virtual Brain - NEST co-simulation

 ## Concept
-This is the co-simulation between TVB and NEST with timer.
+This is the co-simulation between TVB and NEST.
 It should be flexible and scalable to adapt to any networks simulation and run in supercomputers.

 ## Table of Contents